llm-workflow-engine/llm-workflow-engine/README.md

 * Works by injecting JS in to the browser to interact with the chatgpt API directly, rather than interacting with the website.
 This should be more responsive and robust, and produce higher quality output.
 * Add a multi-line input system (blank line to end input)
-* Removed colors
+* Removed colors (they kept messing up my terminal)
-* Switched the browser to firefox
+* Switched the browser to firefox.
+In my experience, firefox can log in to Google oauth and Chromium can not.

+The contributions on this fork are licensed under the MIT license to match the parent project.

 -------